m-sai-dinesh/BharatFix/README.md

 # BharatFix - Civic Issue Reporting Platform

 BharatFix is a full-stack web application that allows Indian citizens to report civic issues (potholes, broken streetlights, garbage dumps, etc.) with GPS-verified location data.
 Reports are automatically routed to the responsible ward officer based on the detected location.
 Officers can update status, upload resolution photos, and close tickets.
-A super admin oversees the entire system across all Indian states.
+A super admin oversees the  system across all Indian states.

 ---